1. Here's how

 Note: This method only applies to static image textures, and not to .MP4 files used as Video Textures.

-- Knowledge Base: What do the properties of the Standard Material mean?
+- Knowledge Base: What do the properties of the Standard Material mean in Lumion 11 and newer versions?